peiyaoh/php-rest-api-cahche-proxy/README.md

 ## Upload the script

+Upload index.php and .htaccess (if needed) to a folder on your server (e.g., a folder named swproxy).

 ## Create two folders

 Create tmp and json folders under the same folder as the index.php.